Broken Heart (Once Upon a Time): In Storybrooke

 At Emma's home, Hook, now endowed with the Dark One's powers, starts to embrace his new life in darkness, as Zelena watches in delight in front of an immobile Emma.
 Upset over what she did to him, Hook takes the dreamcatcher to erase Emma's memories of the events in Camelot, while Zelena places the anti-magic cuffs on her.
 Mary Margaret, David, Henry and Regina arrive to find Emma unconscious on a couch, and powerless.
 When she awakens, she tells them about Hook's becoming a Dark One.
-They reason that they can simply use the dreamcatchers to regain their memories and find out what Hook's plans are, but Hook had taken all of the dreamcatchers.
+They berate her for her actions and hypocrisy which involved murder, but they reason that they can simply use the dreamcatchers to regain their memories and find out what Hook's plans are.
+However, Hook had taken all of the dreamcatchers.
 At the pawn shop, Hook shows up to challenge Gold to a battle on the Jolly Roger, so that he can finally get his revenge, giving Gold a cutlass to use for the battle, while Hook wields Excalibur.
-As Gold and Belle alert the others about Hook's challenge, they debate about whether they should leave the cuffs on Emma, and with Henry's distrust of Emma, they agree to leave her at the house with the cuffs, as they devise a plan to stop Hook.
+As Gold and Belle alert the others about Hook's challenge, they debate about whether they should leave the cuffs on Emma, and with Henry's distrust of Emma after everything she had done, they agree to leave her at the house with the cuffs, as they devise a plan to stop Hook.